ruby/www.ruby-lang.org/en/community/mailing-lists/manual-instructions/index.md

 lang: en
 ---

-To subscribe to a mailing list, please send a mail with the following mail body (not the subject) to the automated “controller” address:
+To subscribe to a mailing list, please send a plain text mail with the following mail body (not the subject) to the automated “controller” address:

     subscribe Your-First-Name Your-Last-Name
 {: .code}